ALASdoo/alasdoo.uiskel/alasdoo/uiskel/templates/diazo_theme/+namespace_package+/+package+/docs/README.rst

-- Not using html5boilerplate's css, we are rolling out our own based on twitter bootstrap and Plone's default css.
+- Not using html5boilerplate's css, we are rolling out our own based on twitter bootstrap specially modified for Plone.
-- Sticking with Plone's grid system, for main template modified grid.
+- Sticking with Plone's grid system; for main template modified grid.
 -